FAU-LMS/Learned-pMCTF/README.md

 This repository contains training and inference code for the paper "Variable rate learned wavelet video coding using temporal layer adaptivity".
 The paper is accepted for ICIP2025 and available on [Arxiv](https://arxiv.org/abs/2410.15873).

+To create the long-sequence Vimeo90K training set used in the paper, please refer to the instructions [here](create-dataset/README.md)
 ## Installation

 Setup conda environment and install Pytorch: